ManasaMaddi05/National-Power-Outage-Duration-Predictor/README.md

 ### Dataset Significance

-Power outages can have serious consequences, disrupting public safety, economic productivity, and disaster response efforts.
-Understanding what contributes to prolonged outages allows for better preparation and infrastructure planning.
-Identifying high-risk areas can help individuals and communities anticipate power disruptions and develop mitigation strategies.
-Additionally, utility companies and policymakers can use these insights to improve grid resilience, allocate resources efficiently, and reduce recovery times, ultimately ensuring a more stable and reliable power supply.
-By analyzing historical outage patterns, we can also explore how climate events, urbanization, and economic factors play a role in determining outage duration, providing a more data-driven approach to strengthening the power grid.
+Power outages can seriously affect public safety, economic output, and disaster response initiatives as well as cause disturbance of public peace.
+Knowing what causes extended outages helps one to plan infrastructure and be better ready.
+By means of high-risk identification, people and communities may foresee power interruptions and create mitigating plans.
+By means of these data, utility businesses and legislators can also enhance grid resilience, distribute resources effectively, and shorten recovery times, so guaranteeing a more steady and dependable power source.
+Examining past outage trends helps us to investigate how climate events, urbanization, and economic considerations influence outage length, therefore offering a more data-driven method of reinforcing the power infrastructure.

 ### Dataset Summary